 What Is Family-Based Immigration?

 Nassim Arzani has dedicated her career to serving immigrants in need.
 She is an expert in U.S. immigration law because she wants to help people and their families enjoy a fruitful and productive life in the United States.
-Contact us to schedule an informative in-person consultation with one of the leading immigration lawyers in Orange County.
+Contact us to schedule an informative in-person consultation with one of the leading immigration lawyers in Los Angeles.
 Call (951) 683-0900 to get the conversation started.

 One of the first and most important hurdles to clear in the process will involve determining you and your family member’s eligibility for family-based immigration.